vanessafarraye/iterators_hmwk/README.md

 ###Workflow & Submission
 * Fork this repository.
 * Clone the `iterators_hmwk` repo from *your* gitHub account onto your computer.
+* Open `cash_register\cash_register.html` in your browser to see the current version of our site.
-* Make changes to the files in your local repo.
+* Make changes to the files in the `cash_register` subdirectory of your local repo:
+  * Write your new helper functions in `myUtils.js`.
+  * Add to `cash_register.js` to meet the goals below.
+Use the functions from your library!
 * `git add` and `git commit` your changes as you go.
 Remember to say what you did in your commit messages!
 * `git push` to update the repo on your gitHub account.
 * Submit the link to the `iterators_hmwk` repo on your gitHub account.